Shane Yost

-Shane Yost is a retired Australian professional vert skater and was the 2000 ASA number one ranked vert skater in the world.
-He was the first vert skater to land a switch 1080 and the first skater to land a frontside 1260.
+Shane Yost is a retired Australian professional rollerblader and was the 2000 ASA number one ranked vert skater in the world.
+He was the first rollerblader to land a switch 1080 and the first skater to land a frontside 1260.
 Yost revolutionized the world of inline skating with his clean style and incredible flair.

 Best Tricks Fakie 1080, First person to ever land a frontside 1260 in competition, Frontside Double 360 Garfunkel, First person to land a Fakie Garfunkel.